 5. Try something new

 Taking on something new and challenging is a brilliant way to develop skills.
 My ambitions to pursue a career in humanitarian aid and NGO work were greatly aided by learning about the development of sustainable environments.
-But it doesn’t have to be career orientated.
+But it doesn’t have to be career-oriented.
 Taking yourself out of your comfort zone is an essential part of growing up - especially if you wish to travel.

 6. If there’s a problem, don’t be afraid to talk about it

 After my first week, I still wasn’t sure if I was doing as much as I could.
 So I talked to the local team and we discussed ways I could enhance my volunteering experience.
 It was as simple as that.
 Avoiding a problem, even if it feels insignificant or perhaps unrelated to your placement, is important.
+If you do have an issue, it’s often something that can be easily solved.

 7. Learn the local language